 The premium for standard health insurance is set by the Dutch government, and therefore is identical no matter which insurance provider issues your policy.
 However, insurance companies typically bundle standard health insurance with additional benefits at an added cost, so the premiums you actually pay can vary between insurers.

-- In 2018, the average premium for a standard health insurance policy comes to around € 100 per month for a policy with the minimum deductible of € 385.
-Choosing the highest available deductible of €885 cuts the average premium to around € 75 per month.
+- In 2019, the cheapest premium for a standard health insurance policy comes to around € 102 per month for a policy with the minimum deductible of € 385.
+Choosing the highest available deductible of €885 cuts the premium to around € 80 per month.

 - Your age and health can affect the premiums you pay.
 However, insurers are obliged to provide the standard, compulsory portion of health insurance coverage at the government-mandated nominal premium (or lower).

 - In addition to premiums, all employed residents pay a percentage of their income as a contribution towards the cost of health insurance.
 In 2018, this contribution comes to 6.90% for employees and 5.65% for unemployed individuals.
 There is a cap on the income which is subject to this levy (income up to € 53.697 in 2018).

 Those with a very low income are usually eligible for a government subsidy towards covering the cost of health insurance.
 In 2018, individuals with annual income of € 27.857 or less and families with annual income of €35.116 or less are entitled to subsidies.

 Every Dutch citizen or long-term resident is eligible for basic, compulsory health insurance coverage.
 As in Switzerland, health insurance companies operating in Holland cannot deny any applicant a compulsory standard insurance policy.
 However, they are free to deny supplementary insurance coverage.

 It’s fair to say that, while Swiss residents do pay fairly high premiums, the cost of health insurance in Switzerland actually compares favorably with what’s available in the US and the Netherlands, among other countries.